Basti Artadi: Solo career and other projects

 Artadi has also worked as a theater actor.
 He portrayed Jesus Christ in Atlantis Productions' staging of Jesus Christ Superstar in 2001.
 The production featured stylized design and unconventional casting, with Dessa and Anna Fegi alternated as a reimagined female version of Pontius Pilate.

 Artadi released his first debut album, Everybody Knows That the Dice Are Loaded (2014), featuring a collection of songs he performs live with the band the Nice Ones.
 The lineup includes guitarist Marco de Leon, bassist Nikki Tirona, and drummer Jed Dayrit.
 The music revealed a different side of Artadi, with a sound that was "fresh" and more melodic compared to his heavier rock background.

 In 2016, he portrayed the character St. Jimmy in the local staging of the Philippine production of Green Day's musical American Idiot.
 That same year, he also provided live scoring for the Austrian silent film Der Ballett erzherzog during the 10th International Silent Film Festival held in August.

 In June 2022, Artadi starred in the play Fermata, written by Dustin Celestino and directed by Guelan Luarca.
 He played Alex, a retired musician who runs a jazz bar.
 The two-character play also starred Xander Soriano as Ben.
 On December 27, Artadi posted a photo of himself on social media after a promotional poster for his song "God of Light" caused concern among fans due to its layout resembling a tribute image.
 The song premiered exclusively on Jam 88.3 (DWJM).
 The poster drew mixed reactions, including from musician Inka Magnaye and Moonstar88 vocalist Maysh Baay, prompting the station to clarify its intent.

-Artadi released a independent second album titled Black on Black, Blood on White (2023), which featured nine tracks.
+Artadi released an independent second album titled Black on Black, Blood on White (2023), which featured nine tracks.
 Artadi also launched his first graphic novel Darkness Fell, with a special interactive performance held at 19 East in Sucat, Parañaque.
 The 36-page self-published black-and-white graphic novel was inspired by the Wolfgang song of the same name from the band's debut album.

 In September 2024, Artadi stated that Wolfgang would not support the vinyl reissue of their album by Ivory Music and Vicor Music due to low royalty fees.
 He revealed that the band was set to receive only ₱2.40 per vinyl record sold at a retail price of ₱1,900, to be divided among the members and the heirs of late bassist Mon Legaspi.
 Artadi urged fans to wait for an alternative release that would properly compensate the band.

 Artadi was among the featured artists in Un|Tethered, an exhibition by Galeria Paloma at Art Fair Philippines 2024.
 He was featured alongside artists such as Ernest Concepcion, Carla Gamalinda, Carlos, and National Artist for Music Ryan Cayabyab.